Flybuys (Australia)

 Flybuys is an Australian customer loyalty program equally owned by the Coles Group and Wesfarmers through joint venture Loyalty Pacific.
-Members can accrue points by shopping at Coles Group brands (Coles Supermarkets, Liquorland, etc.), certain Wesfarmers brands (Kmart, Target, Bunnings, Officeworks, catch.com.au, Kleenheat, etc.), and some third-party partners like HCF Insurance, Coles Express and Optus.
+Members can accrue points by shopping at Coles Group brands (Coles Supermarkets, Liquorland, etc.), certain Wesfarmers brands (Kmart, Target, Bunnings, Officeworks, Kleenheat, etc.), and some third-party partners like HCF Insurance, Reddy Express and Optus.
 Points can then be redeemed for money off purchases at Coles Supermarkets, Coles Express, Liquorland, Kmart, Officeworks, Target and mycar (2,000 points gives an discount), as well as holidays (through Flybuys Travel or Velocity Frequent Flyer) and household goods (from the Flybuys Rewards Store).

 It is one of Australia's largest loyalty programs and has over nine million members.
 Fifteen Flybuys cards are scanned every second on average in Australia.

 History

 Flybuys began in 1994 as a joint venture of Shell, Coles Myer and National Australia Bank.
 The program met with substantial interest at launch, with a million Australian households joining within the first six weeks.

 Telstra joined the program in 1995 but withdrew after two years, having created the Telstra Visa Card with the ANZ Bank (later to become the ANZ Qantas Telstra Visa Card).
 In April 2012, Telstra rejoined Flybuys with points being offered for pre-paid services.

 In 1996, Loyalty Pacific licensed the brand to a consortium in New Zealand, which began to operate a similar program, also called Flybuys.

 In 1998, major changes were made to the program.
 The offer to members was diluted because the points currency was devalued to increase points required for rewards 20-fold (from a minimum 550 points to 11,000), but the issuing of standard points only increased fourfold (from 1 point for $20 to 1 point for $5).
 At the same time, Shell relinquished its one-third ownership of the program, although that was unnoticed by members as Shell continued to issue points through its company-owned service station network.